People Behind The Plants: Emily Ames, Crop Care Specialist

 Best tip for backyard tomato gardeners

-Emily says that removing the chutes and pruning the plants is the most important task for any backyard gardener.
+Emily says that removing the shoots and pruning the plants is the most important task for any backyard gardener.
 “If you don’t prune the plants the tomatoes won’t taste as delicious!” she says.

 One thing Emily is most proud of